 Poor mental health is becoming more common.
 A nationwide survey of children and young people estimated that one in eight of 5 to 19-year-olds were likely to be experiencing mental ill health.
-Poor mental health when we're younger can mean an increased risk of mental ill health when we're older and developing unhealthy behaviours, such as performing poorly in education, substance misuse, self-harm and suicide.
+Poor mental health when we're younger can mean an increased risk of mental ill health when we're older and developing unhealthy behaviours.